jdc-cunningham/mpu9250-rpi-testing/DEVLOG.md

 Minimum goals today are to see the values reflect my physical movements.
 Then start to work out the rotation.
 Will start with a box moving based on IMU position.

-Hopefully can display it live to a web app that has a socket running/showing D3 JS.
+Hopefully can display it live to a web app that has a socket running/showing ThreeJS.

 Ooh... so the Pi on SLAM-crappy is already using the SDA/SCL lines for i2c.